materialsproject/fireworks/docs/firetask_tutorial.rst

 Let's create a FireWork that:

 #.
 Writes an input file based on a *template* with some substitutions applied.
-We'll do this using a built-in ``Template Writer Task`` that can help create such files.
+We'll do this using a built-in ``TemplateWriterTask`` that can help create such files.
 #.
 Executes a script using ``ScriptTask`` that reads the input file and produces some output.
 In our test case, it will just count the number of words in that file.
 However, this code could be any program, for example a chemistry code.
 #.
 Copies all your outputs to your home directory using ``FileTransferTask``.